-Construction is underway on the Traralgon Sports Stadium redevelopment.
+Construction is nearing completion on the Traralgon Sports Stadium redevelopment.

-The structural frame of the new building is being erected on site by local contractor WELDTEK, using about 320 tonnes of steel.
+A power of work has followed since; the structural frame of the new building was erected by local contractor WELDTEK, using about 320 tonnes of steel.

-The new sports hall will be made from sound absorbing materials to reduce noise generated from the stadium.
+A concrete slab was poured in mid-2019 prior to the installation of the new sports hall, which is made from sound absorbing materials to reduce noise generated from the stadium.

 A new international standard show court will be the centrepiece of the finished stadium, with the ability to seat 3000 spectators making it the largest capacity Victorian indoor sport stadium east of Melbourne.